CodePath-THETIPPY/Spltr/README.md

 **Required Must-have Stories**

 * User logs in to access Venmo payments
-* User takes a photo of the receipt
+* User uploads a photo of the receipt
 * User can add people to the bill and click and drap subtotals to these people
 * Settings (Accesibility, Notification, General, etc.) ????